Help to shape the digital future of one of the world’s best-loved brands.

 The data management and governance of an e-commerce platform for an iconic brand like Miele is a major challenge, especially across over 50 countries globally.
 Miele X was established as the global digital hub for Miele in Amsterdam, responsible for shaping and driving the digital future for the brand.

-We talked to Dennis van Bregt - Director Data, Governance and Analytics at Miele X, about his role and how he is setting up and further developing the data and analytics capabilities to enable data driven decision-making at Miele X. Before joining Miele X, Dennis worked in a number of senior data management roles with global organisations including Univar, APM Terminals and Staples and is an expert in leading people, processes and systems.
+We talked to Dennis van Bregt - Director Data and Global Digital Analytics at Miele X, about his role and how he is setting up and further developing the data and analytics capabilities to enable data driven decision-making at Miele X. Before joining Miele X, Dennis worked in a number of senior data management roles with global organisations including Univar, APM Terminals and Staples and is an expert in leading people, processes and systems.

 Managing the axis of people, processes and systems